farihaarai/Power-BI-Dashborad/README.md

 # GYM MEMBERS EXERCISE ROUTINE ANALYSIS Dashboard (Power BI)

 ## Objective:
-The objective of this analysis and visualization is to uncover trends in gym members workout habits and health metrics, providing insights into their fitness progress and needs.
+The objective is to uncover trends in gym members workout habits and health metrics, providing insights into their fitness progress and needs.
 This information will guide data-driven decisions to personalize training programs and improve member satisfaction.

 ## Analysis Conducted (Questions):
 1. How does calorie expenditure vary across different workout types?